 Elaine Halligan’s My Child’s Different: The lessons learned from one family’s struggle to unlock their son’s potential explores the enabling role that parents can play in bringing the best out of children who are seen as ‘different’ or ‘difficult’.

 Society favours children, and adults, who conform.
 The notion that our children may be shunned for being ‘different’ breaks our hearts, but there is plenty we can do to help such children develop into thriving, resilient adults.

-In My Child’s Different Elaine Halligan – a mother of two – tells the true story of her son Sam, who by the age of seven had been excluded from three schools and was later labelled as having a whole host of conditions, ranging from autistic spectrum disorder (ASD) to pathological demand avoidance (PDA) to severe dyslexia.
-He had become ‘the alphabet kid’.
-His parents never gave up on him, however, taking positive parenting courses and researching all kinds of different therapies to support him.
-They believed he was a good and capable person, and that belief in turn gave Sam resilience, grit and an ability to persevere in the face of adversity.
+In My Child’s Different Elaine shares the true story of her son Sam, who by the age of seven had been excluded from three schools and was later labelled with a whole host of conditions – ranging from autistic spectrum disorder (ASD) to pathological demand avoidance (PDA), before finally being diagnosed with dyslexia.
+He had become ‘the Alphabet Kid’.
+His family never gave up on him, however …

 Click here to listen to/watch Elaine Halligan offering some top tips to parents who are living with a child with special educational needs.